chai314/UnpossibleCathexis/content/posts/one.md

 ---
-title: "On the derivative of a linear operator, and abuse of notation"
+title: "On the derivative of a linear operator and abuse of notation"
 date: 1924-09-14
 draft: false
 summary: "clearing up an abuse of notation"